kwindapp/start-jump/README.md

 Short range (up to ~4m), but instant vertical distance to water.

-Useful if mounted on the board or waist looking down.
+Useful if mounted on the board or waist

 T-Echo WITH CUSTOM CASE ???? !!!!!!

 https://lilygo.cc/products/t-echo-lilygo?_pos=13&_sid=b0fec331c&_ss=r

 ![IMG_0545](https://github.com/user-attachments/assets/4ae474a5-c8a6-448d-b466-69d2ad91064e)